Communication Using Email

 Students will be able to…

-- know the basic structure of an email.
+- understand the basic structure of an email

 Basic computer skills like keyboarding and mouse skills